lima-akter-p/smart-home-client/README.md

 🚀 Project Overview

-HomeNest connects property owners with buyers and renters through a simple and user-friendly interface.
+HomeNest is a modern real estate web application designed to seamlessly connect property owners with potential buyers and renters through a simple, intuitive, and user-friendly interface.
+The platform aims to simplify the entire property discovery and listing process, making it efficient, transparent, and accessible for everyone.

+At its core, HomeNest serves as a bridge between property owners and users by providing a centralized system where properties can be listed, explored, and evaluated with ease.

 The platform allows: